Rsantct/pe.audio.sys/pe.audio.sys/doc/80_Bluetooth.md

     top -p $(pidof alsaloop)

-If you experience high CPU% loading from the `alsaloop` process when running the BT macro, try to adjust -n 3 (--nperiods 3) or -p (--period) value for jackd (under `pe.audio.sys/config.yml`)
+If you experience high CPU% loading from the `alsaloop` process when running the BT macro, try to adjust -n (--nperiods) or -p (--period) value for jackd (under `pe.audio.sys/config.yml`)